Adopt a Family for the Holidays

 Can't sponsor a family but still want to help?
 Monetary donations of any amount go towards the purchase of supermarket and department store gift cards to help unsponsored families.

-To participate or to learn more, contact Sherri Chromik at the Department for Children, Youth and Families by email at email@example.com; by phone at (518) 447-5659; or you can download a printable donor form and brochure here [PDF]. (this form should be used whether you want to adopt a family or send in a monetary donation.)
+To participate or to learn more, contact Kaitlyn Rice at the Department for Children, Youth and Families by email at email@example.com; by phone at (518) 447-4857; or you can Donor Registration Form and printable fact sheet.
+(The form should be used whether you want to adopt a family or send in a monetary donation.)

 Adopt-a-Family Program Facts

 How can I be sure these families are really in need?
-The families participating in our program have been identified by the Department's staff as being families in need.
-You are invited to acquaint yourself with the services we provide by visiting our website—www.albanycounty.com/cyf.
-If you do not have Internet access, and would like a copy of our brochure outlining our services, please call (518) 447-4857 or by emailing firstname.lastname@example.org.
+The families participating in our program have been identified by the Department’s staff as being families in need.
+You are invited to acquaint yourself with the services we provide by looking around our website.
+If you would like to receive a copy of our brochure outlining our services, please contact Kaitlyn Rice at (518) 447-4857 or by emailing firstname.lastname@example.org.

 What are the costs involved?
 This depends on the way in which you choose to help.
 Any amount of new, unwrapped gifts, any amount of a donated service or any amount of a monetary donation is greatly needed and appreciated.
-If you choose to adopt a family, for first time participants, a small family is recommended—one child/one parent.
-To provide a point of perspective, $100 per family member may be used as a guide in establishing a cost base.
+If you choose to adopt a family, for first time participants, a small family is recommended - one child/one parent.
+To provide a point of perspective, $100 per family member may be used as a guide in establishing a cost base..